 The Company does not pay dividends and has no long-term debt or bank credit facility.
 The Company is not subject to any externally imposed capital requirements.
-There have not been any changes to the Company's capital management policy during the period.
+There were no changes to the Company's capital management policy during the year ended December 31, 2022.

-12. RISK MANAGEMENT
+13. RISK MANAGEMENT